The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 Note that a sunset clause for EIS income tax relief has been introduced.
 This ensures that income tax relief will no longer be given to subscriptions made on or after 6 April 2025, unless the legislation is renewed by Treasury Order.

 The Government is planning to introduce a new EIS fund for knowledge-intensive companies from 6 April 2020.
-This is discussed at the
+This is discussed at the end of this guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.